thomasjo/jquery-autoresize/README.md

 ## Usage

     $(function() {
       $("textarea").autoResize()
     })

-Or if you prefer to have the height adjustment happen without animation
+Or if you prefer to have the height adjustment happen without animation:

     $(function() {
       $("textarea").autoResize({ animateOptions: null })
     })